John I. Gallin: Medical research

-Gallin's primary research interests are on the role of phagocytes, the body's scavenger cells in host defense.
-His research has focused on rare hereditary immune disorders, and he identified the genetic basis of several diseases of the phagocytes (neutrophils and macrophages).
+Gallin's primary research interests were on the role of phagocytes, the body's scavenger cells in host defense.
+His research focused on rare hereditary immune disorders, and he identified the genetic basis of several diseases of the phagocytes (neutrophils and macrophages).

-The laboratory has focused on neutrophil-specific granule deficiency, actin interacting protein deficiency and chronic granulomatous disease (CGD).
+The laboratory focused on neutrophil-specific granule deficiency, actin interacting protein deficiency and chronic granulomatous disease (CGD).
 When phagocytes fail to produce hydrogen peroxide and bleach, CGD results.
 The laboratory described the genetic basis for several forms of CGD and the research has reduced life-threatening bacterial and fungal infections in CGD patients.
 The laboratory discovered that when CGD patients get older they are protected from atherosclerosis (narrowing of the arteries), suggesting the abnormal enzyme in this disease might be a drugable target for normal people with disorders of inflammation such as atherosclerosis.